Jablanica, Bosnia and Herzegovina: Governance

-The main local government of the municipality is Municipal Council of Jablanica (Općinska skupština; Općinsko vijeće; Opštinska skupština).
+The main local government of the municipality is the Municipal Council of Jablanica (Općinska skupština; Općinsko vijeće; Opštinska skupština).
 Council has 19 members elected for a four-year term by proportional representation.
-Jablanica also has its municipal mayor who is the highest-ranking officer in the municipal government.
+Jablanica also has its municipal mayor who is the highest-ranking official in the municipal government.

 Structure of the Council

 History

-During the Battle of the Neretva in 1943, Jablanica was the site of a successful raid by a group of Partisans led by Josip Broz Tito.
+During the Battle of the Neretva (also known as the Battle for the Wounded) in 1943, Jablanica was the site of a successful raid by a group of Partisans led by Josip Broz Tito.
 A rail bridge over the river was blown up while a train was in the middle of crossing.
-There is a park and monument commemorating this action at the site.
-The bridge section and the locomotive which can still be seen in the river gorge are the remains of a film set depicting the battle, from the 1960s.
+A museum and park in Jablanica commemorate the action at the site.

+The municipality was hit by severe floods in October 2024, which resulted in the deaths of 19 people.